MirkoLedda/git-summary/README.md

 * Did someone pushed new commits to `origin/master` in one of my repos?
 * Did I commit that quick change I made before the pizza delivery guy rang my door?

 git-summary is a bash script that will neatly list the current status of any git repos it founds within a  directory or your entire system.

-## Screenshot
+See the example screenshot below:

 <img src="screenshot.png" width="60%">